MyPi Integrator Board 24V Operation

 As our application is working well within the operational envelope for the most part (in terms of input/output voltage differential, current demands and operational temperature range) to get further clarification on this we've had discussions regarding the datasheet input voltage range maximum vs recommended values with our local Diodes Inc Field Application Engineer.
 The FAE confirmed our thinking in that whilst the devices are tested to guarantee operation in the recommended ranges section 24V operation should not be a problem provided care is taken not to exceed the datasheet absolute maximum ratings.

-As a result we performed our own internal testing running multiple units for extended periods at 24.6V input (allowing for a 24V PSU with 2.5% accuracy) under different system loads without problem.
+As a result we performed our own internal testing running multiple units for extended periods at 25V input (Giving 24.7V measured at the AP6503 input) under different system loads without problem.

 We would of course advise customers to carry out their own testing to ensure compatibility for their application.